Chuksteve/Chuksteve/README.md

 ### A frontend developer and python enthusiast.
-#### 🛠 Javascript, HTML, CSS, python, django
+#### 🛠 HTML, CSS, Javascript, React, Python, Django
-## Other Common Github Profile Sections

 👩‍💻 I'm currently working on some front end and python projects

-🧠 I'm currently learning front end development and python
+🧠 I'm currently a fullstack student at Zuri

-👯‍♀️ I'm looking to collaborater on web development and python projects
+👯‍♀️ I'm looking to collaborate on web development and python projects

 🤔 I'm looking for help with javascript, react, python and django